 In accordance with § 161 of the German Stock Corporation Act (Aktiengesetz, "AktG"), the management of the general partner (Borussia Dortmund Geschäftsführungs-GmbH) and the Supervisory Board of Borussia Dortmund GmbH & Co.
-KGaA declare that since the last Declaration of Conformity was submitted on 7 September 2020, Borussia Dortmund GmbH & Co.
-KGaA complied and will continue to comply with the recommendations of the German Corporate Governance Code (the "Code") in the version dated 16 December 2019 (published in the Federal Gazette (Bundesanzeiger) on 20 March 2020), with the exception of the following deviations (please note that numerous recommendations of the Code, in particular those pertaining to the remuneration system for executive board members and/or executive board pay, are not applicable due to the specific characteristics of our Company's legal form as a partnership limited by shares (Kommanditgesellschaft auf Aktien, "KGaA"); the respective disclosures and explanations are given in the corporate governance declaration):
+KGaA declare that since the last Declaration of Conformity was submitted on 20 September 2021, Borussia Dortmund GmbH & Co.
+KGaA complied with the recommendations of the German Corporate Governance Code (the "Code") in the version dated 16 December 2019 (published in the Federal Gazette (Bundesanzeiger) on 20 March 2020) (the "2020 Code") until the publication of the new version of the Code in the Federal Gazette on 27 June 2022, as well as the recommendations of the Code in the version dated 28 April 2022 (the "2022 Code") from the date of its publication in the Federal Gazette on 27 June 2022, and that it will comply with the recommendations of the 2022 Code, with the exception of the following deviations (please note that numerous recommendations of the Code, in particular those pertaining to the remuneration system for executive board members and/or executive board pay, are not applicable due to the specific characteristics of our Company's legal form as a partnership limited by shares (Kommanditgesellschaft auf Aktien, "KGaA"); the respective disclosures and explanations are given in the corporate governance declaration):

-Re recommendation B.4: As in the past, the Executive Committee of Borussia Dortmund Geschäftsführungs-GmbH will continue to decide on the reappointment of its Managing Directors, including, even in the absence of special circumstances, prior to the end of one year before the end of the existing term of appointment.
+Re recommendation B.4 of the Code: As in the past, the Executive Committee of Borussia Dortmund Geschäftsführungs-GmbH will continue to decide on the reappointment of its Managing Directors, including, even in the absence of special circumstances, prior to the end of one year before the end of the existing term of appointment.
 Given the specific features of the KGaA legal form and due to the desire for greater flexibility, it is not considered practicable to make any staffing decision based solely on timing and circumstances.

-Re recommendations C.1 sentences 1 to 4 and C.2: The Supervisory Board has not set any concrete objectives regarding its composition, has not prepared a profile of skills and experience, and has not established an age limit for Supervisory Board members.
+Re recommendations C.1 sentences 1 to 4 and C.2 of the Code: The Supervisory Board has not set any concrete objectives regarding its composition, has not prepared a profile of skills and experience, and has not established an age limit for Supervisory Board members.
 Nor are there plans to do so going forward.
 The Supervisory Board's continuing preference is to decide on proposals relating to its composition on a case-by-case basis in light of specific situations.
 Consequently, no further information was or is reported on this recommendation or its compliance with it.
 Notwithstanding the foregoing, compliance with the requirement, issued by the legislator, that the target proportion of women on the Supervisory Board be defined, remains mandatory (§ 278 (3) and § 111 (5) AktG as well as § 289f (3) and (2) no. 4 HGB).

-Re recommendation C.13: In its election proposals to the Annual General Meeting, the Supervisory Board does not disclose the personal and business relationships of every candidate with the Company, the governing bodies of the Company and limited liability shareholders with a material interest in the Company (i.e., those holding more than 10% of voting shares).
+Re recommendation C.13 of the Code: In its election proposals to the Annual General Meeting, the Supervisory Board does not disclose the personal and business relationships of every candidate with the Company, the governing bodies of the Company and limited liability shareholders with a material interest in the Company (i.e., those holding more than 10% of voting shares).
 Nor are there plans to do so going forward.
 In its opinion, no secure legal practice exists with respect to this recommendation.
 The legal certainty of Supervisory Board elections took and takes a higher priority than any effort to make legally unnecessary disclosures in connection with nominations.

-Dortmund, 20 September 2021
+Dortmund, 26 September 2022